 - 1 lb breakfast sausage

 - ¼ cup panko breadcrumbs

 - 1 teaspoon onion powder

 - Preheat oven to 425º and line 2 baking sheets with parchment paper.

 - Mix remaining egg with one tablespoon of water and brush on the top of each piece.

 - Bake for 15-20 minutes, until puffed and golden brown.
 Remove and place on paper towels to absorb any grease from the sausage.
 Let cool slightly and serve warm.
-Makes 36.

 - You can use breakfast sausage or ground pork.